Emergency counseling is available Monday - Friday from 10:00 am - 4:00 pm, during the academic year.

 - Assist in making arrangements with professors regarding missed classes, late assignments, or other course requirements; and

-- Coordinate with on campus departments including Police Services, Judicial Affairs, Residential Life, Housing, Admissions and Records, Health Center, SSU Compliance (Title IX Coordinator), etc. to make necessary arrangements and take appropriate actions while advocating on the students behalf.
-The Victim advocate strives to promote the restoration of decision making and control to survivors by advocating for their rights and honoring their experiences and through education and collaboration, fostering a safe university community that respects the rights and dignity of all.
+- Coordinate with on campus departments including University Police, Student Conduct, Residential Life, Housing, Admissions and Records, Health Center, SSU Title IX, etc., to make necessary arrangements and take appropriate actions while advocating on the students behalf.
+The Advocate strives to promote the restoration of decision making and control to survivors by advocating for their rights and honoring their experiences and through education and collaboration, fostering a safe university community that respects the rights and dignity of all.